msotelo1/Practicum-1-Repo/README.md

 A symbol is a name, and not just a single character.

 **WHAT TO DO**<br>
-Execute the program and observe the error displayed.
-There are two combinations of lines 2, 7 and 8 that must be uncommented in order for the program to run.
+Modify the program WITHOUT adding an import statement in order to make the program sun as intended.